Everybody needs a hand sometime.

 PDN does not rent, sell, give or otherwise share your address or other information with anyone or make any other use of it.

-Since its beginning in 1989, the fund has relied on the support of Jefferson and Clallam residents.
+Since its beginning in 1989, the fund has relied on the support of Jefferson and Clallam county residents.

 How to apply

 To apply for a Peninsula Home Fund grant, contact one of the three OlyCAP offices:

 • OlyCAP’s Port Angeles office is at 228 W. First St., Suite J (Armory Square Mall); 360-452-4726.
 For Port Angeles and Sequim-area residents.

 • Its Port Townsend office is at 823 Commerce Loop; 360-385-2571.
 For Jefferson County residents.

 • The Forks office is at 421 Fifth Ave.; 360-374-6193.
 For West End residents.

 Leave a message in the voicemail box at any of the three numbers, and a Home Fund caseworker will phone you back.